 Lead-Acid Battery is the most popular.
 Though they are a very large size.
 But they have an advantage are: cheap, easy to buy.
-If you need long life.
+If you need a long life.
 You should use an Automatic battery charger circuit below.

 Charging best importance

 Usually, these battery types can use for 3-4 years with correctly charging.
-I feel sick every time the battery break down before the time should.
+I feel sick every time the battery breaks down before the time should.
 I do not want you to be like me.
 Do not do these!

 - Overheat charging